artefactual/atom-docs/user-manual/import-export/csv-import.rst

   :term:`field` (ISAAR-CPF 5.2.2) - the authority record will be left untitled, until the user manually adds the appropriate :term:`name` to the authority record.
-Similarly, if there are more *eventActorHistories* elements included in an import than  creator names included in the *creators* column, the final biographical/administrative history will be mapped to an untitled authority record.
+Similarly, if there are more *eventActorHistories* elements included in an import than  creator names included in the *eventActors* column, the final biographical/administrative history will be mapped to an untitled authority record.
 Because the :term:`slug` is normally based on the title of the authority record, AtoM will generate a random alphanumeric